 Dying to see remote regions but not really comfortable doing it alone?
 Take a river cruise on China’s Yangtze River.
 River cruises provide better security than going it alone in a large city after dark.
 You will find a ready-made group of new friends for meals and sightseeing but private time alone if you like.
 One of my top New Year memories is heralding in the New Year in the sunshine in Cambodia’s capital of Phnom Penh.

 Tip Three: Relax, and Greet the New Year Solo!

 Looking for a real break?
 Consider a spa where you have no set schedule and no constantly ringing cell phone.
-I found Santa Fe for Christmas was ideal.
-Everything was walking distance from multiple cafes and shops.
+I found Santa Fe , New Mexico for Christmas was ideal.
+Everything was walking distance to multiple cafes and shops.
 I added day trips to national parks and exploring local Native American sites.
-For a longer trip, Eastern European spas are less costly than most of the US and Western Europe.
-(See our packages for xxx.)
+For a longer trip, Eastern European spas have cheaper solo travel deals than most of the United States and Western Europe.

 Senior Holidays-#SoloTravelTips: Connecting: